 Obtain outside legal or other independent professional advice within the Committee’s approved budget allocation, and

 Secure the attendance of outsiders with relevant experience and expertise if it considers it necessary.

+To call any employee to be questioned at a meeting of the committee as and when required to assist the Committee with the execution of its duties and responsibilities.

 Duties/Responsibilities